akamud/xamarin-forms-ui-challenge-template/README.md

 2. Download the MonoDevelop Template Creator Addin for Visual Studio for Mac
 Search for the [Template Creator](https://github.com/mrward/monodevelop-template-creator-addin) addin in the Gallery.

 3. After it is installed, open the Visual Studio for Mac preferences, search for **Template > Custom Folders**.
-Add the directory for the `xamarin-forms-ui-challenge`.
+Add the directory for the `xamarin-forms-ui-challenge-template`.

 ![https://raw.githubusercontent.com/akamud/xamarin-forms-ui-challenge-template/master/preferences.png](https://raw.githubusercontent.com/akamud/xamarin-forms-ui-challenge-template/master/preferences.png)